thoughtbot/trail-map/trails/rails.md

 * Create a route, controller, and action.
 * Query the database.
-* Create a form that save records.
+* Create a form that saves records.
 * Associate ActiveRecord objects.
 * Validate ActiveRecord objects.
 * Whitelist ActiveRecord attributes.